zambujal/CPLD-XC95288XL-replacement-for-scld-timex/README.md

 Building
 Just type "make" under the SDLC implementation folder (syn/xilinx).
 Alternatively you can try loading the ISE project in the same directory.

+just a PCB for the timmy to test signals... and the software for the xilinx, the pcb as less components than the museum one, the xilinx is of 2x the size.